Skip Ribbon Commands

 The VCAA is a Victorian public sector agency and required to comply with the Privacy and Data Protection Act 2014 (Vic).

-The VCAA keeps all information collected secure and confidential.
-Only relevant VCAA staff members who deal with the specific processes for which the information was collected access this information.
+The VCAA keeps all collected information secure and confidential.
+Only relevant VCAA staff members who deal with the specific processes for which the information was collected can access this information.
 Students’ personal information is not disclosed to other persons or organisations without students’ knowledge and, where relevant, consent, unless required or permitted by law.

 Provision of student assessment records